Tab Ramos: American Soccer League / MISL

 Ramos played with the New Jersey Eagles of the American Soccer League in 1988.
 That same year the Tacoma Stars of the MISL selected him with the #1 pick in the draft.
-He didn't play a game as he decided to only play the outdoor game.
+He did not play a game as he decided to only play the outdoor game.
 He then moved to the Miami Sharks for the 1989 season.
 He was selected as a league All Star that year.

 Spain

 Ramos and several other national team players signed contracts with the United States Soccer Federation (USSF) to play exclusively for the national team as it prepared for the 1990 FIFA World Cup.
 Following the World Cup, USSF began seeking club opportunities for the national team players.
 On July 27, 1990, USSF agreed to loan Ramos to Spanish Second Division club Figueres for the 1990–1991 season.
 He played with Tito Vilanova who would later become FC Barcelona's manager.
 In his first season with the team he played 38 games, scoring 5 goals.
 On June 23, 1991, Figueres purchased Ramos' contract from USSF for $250,000.
 His excellent play continued during his second year with the Figueres, bringing considerable attention from several Primera División clubs.
-However, Ramos sabotaged this interest when he was ejected from a Nov 24, 1991 game with Rayo Vallecano.
+However, Ramos sabotaged this interest when he was ejected from a November 24, 1991 game with Rayo Vallecano.
 He was suspended for three games and interest in him dried up until the end of the season.
 On July 31, 1992, Figueres sold Ramos to fellow Second Division club Real Betis for $400,000.
 In the 1993–1994 season Real Betis won Segunda División and earned promotion to La Liga.
 While Ramos remained with Betis for the 1994–1995 season, he never played a game in La Liga as he was recovering from a skull fracture suffered during the 1994 FIFA World Cup game with Brazil (see Senior national team section).

 In 1994, Ramos was chosen as the CONCACAF Player of the Year.

 Mexico

 On January 3, 1995, Ramos became the first player to sign with Major League Soccer (MLS).
 The league had intended to begin play in the fall of 1995 but difficulties forced it to delay its start for a year.
 Rather than letting players such as Ramos sit idle, the league loaned him and several others to foreign teams.
 MLS sent Ramos to the Liga MX side México Primera División Tigres for the second half of the 1994–1995 season.
 Ramos became the first American player to appear for the side, seeing time in twelve games.
-He remained on loan with Tigres for the 1995-96 season, playing twenty-three games and scoring two goals as the team ran to the 1996 Mexico Cup championship, one of two Mexico Cups won by Tigres and its first title in 20 years.
+He remained on loan with Tigres for the 1995–96 season, playing twenty-three games and scoring two goals as the team ran to the 1996 Mexico Cup championship, one of two Mexico Cups won by Tigres and its first title in 20 years.